 Your doctor takes a sample of the abnormal tissue and sends the sample to the lab.
 This is where a doctor called a pathologist looks at it under a microscope and checks for abnormal or cancerous cells.

 There are different ways to have a biopsy.

 You might have a biopsy under general anaesthetic, which means you are asleep during the procedure.

 Or you might have it under local anaesthetic, which numbs the area before the doctor takes the sample of tissue.
 Sometimes you may have a drug to make you drowsy (sedation) if you’re having a local anaesthetic.

-Doctors use x-rays or scans, such as ultrasound or a CT scan, to help guide many types of biopsy.
+Doctors use x-rays and scans, such as ultrasound or CT scan, to help guide many types of biopsy.